Bitcoin-Factory/ML-Test-Client/README.md

 * 1503792000000   4400   4285.54   4332.51   4310.01   350.6925850000002
 * 1503878400000   4399.82   4124.54   4310.01   4386.69   603.8416160000002

-### How does this App work?
+### How does this Test Client App work?

 This app is used to autonomously test different set of parameters to see which Machine Learnning models can produce better forecasts.

-This is the Client part of a system that also has a Server part and another app called the Forecast Client.
-The Test Server app manages a set of different Test Cases that needs to be tried out.
+This is part of a system that also has a Test Server App and another app called the Forecast Client.
+The Test Server app manages a set of different Test Cases that needs to be crowd-tested.

 Each Test Client app, connects to the Test Server app via webRTC.
 Once connected, it will enter into an infinite loop requesting new Test Cases to the Test Server.